layilin/SP23-33852/_texts/sc-page145.md

 - Their feet in blotches, which admit no cure,
 - Burst loathsome out: but should its owner filch,
 - As slaves were ever of the pilfering kind,
-- This from detection screens;---so conjurers swear.
+- This from detection screens;—so conjurers swear.
 [405]

 - \'TILL morning dawn, and Lucifer withdraw
 - His beamy chariot; let not the loud bell